 According to the Administrative Provisions on Mobile Internet Applications Information Services which was promulgated by the Cyberspace Administration of China and became effective in August 2016, providers of mobile apps shall not create, copy, publish or distribute information and content through mobile applications that is prohibited by laws and regulations.
 We are required to adopt and implement management systems of information security and establish and improve procedures on content examination and administration.
 We must adopt such measures as warning, restricted release, suspension of updates and closing of accounts, keep relevant records, and report unlawful content to competent government authorities.
-We have implemented internal control procedures screening the information and content on our platform interface to ensure their compliance with these provisions.
-However, there can be no assurance that all of the information or content displayed on, retrieved from or linked to our mobile apps complies with the requirements of the provisions at all times.
+We have implemented internal control procedures screening the information and content displayed on, retrieved from or linked to our mobile apps complies with the requirements of the provisions at all times.
 If our mobile apps are found to violate the provisions, we may be subject to penalties, including warning, service suspension or removal of our mobile apps from the relevant mobile app store, which may materially and adversely affect our business and operating results.